 Pricing & Availability

-At the time of writing of this brief review the watch was listed as already available at select retailers around the world.
-Pricing was not revealed at that time, but, as I have already noted above, expected MSRP is about USD $10,500 or around €10,000, which makes it quite expensive given its relatively low level of mechanical sophistication and finish that doesn’t require a lot of real craftsmanship, but is surely within reach of general Bentley-buying crowd.
+At the time of writing of this brief review, the GT3 was listed as already available at select retailers around the world.
+Pricing was not revealed at that time, but, as I have already noted above, expected MSRP is about USD $10,500 or around €10,000, which makes it quite expensive given its relatively low level of mechanical sophistication and finish that doesn’t require a lot of real craftsmanship but is surely within reach of general Bentley-buying crowd.
 Perhaps I am just a bit jealous here, so please excuse my being vitriolic.

 Limited at just 500 pieces, it may become fairly hard to come by in just a couple of years although I still wouldn’t consider it an ‘investment’.